ChrisRamer/Test-Driven-Developement-with-C/README.md

 ## Setup/Installation Requirements

-Clone this repo to your PC.
-Open it up in an IDE of your choice and open the terminal and navigate to the directory of the main project (`cd  "[where you stored project]\PierresBakery\PierresBakery.Solution"`).
-Then in terminal, run the command `dotnet run`.
+Clone this repo.
+Run terminal command `dotnet run` from the `VendorsAndOrders` directory.
+Then open `localhost:5000` in your browser.

 ## Specs